ziptied/image-cropper-uploader/README.md

 Key facts:
 - This package exports **one main component**: `ImageCropUpload`, and types like `Template`.
-- Optional `appearance` prop controls the empty-state visuals; override only the keys you need.
+- Optional `appearance` prop controls the empty state, modal scrim, toolbar buttons, and OK button without forking.
 - This package **does not ship preset constants** like `avatarTemplate` / `logoTemplate`.
 Those live in the consuming app.
 - If you are changing crop behavior, you almost always only need to change the `template={...}` object at the `ImageCropUpload` call site.
 - Do not search `node_modules/@ziptied/image-crop-upload` for `avatarTemplate` (it won’t exist).